kulics/koral/book-en/check.md

 ```
 So how do we distinguish between different types of anomalies?

-Very simple, we have got the error, so at any time through the type of judgment to deal with.
+Very simple, we can specify the type after the identifier.

 E.g:
 ```
-~ e
+~ e : IOException
 {
-    ? e.?Exception
-    {
     ...
 };
-};
 ```
-More complicated to use sub-conditional judgment statement to continue processing.

 ## Check Defer
 If we have a function that we hope can be handled regardless of whether the program is normal or abnormal, such as the release of critical resources, we can use the check defer feature.